Tring Park Woodland Garden

 Bridgman's vision included a grand canal leading from the mansion to a small pyramid.
 Sadly nothing of this part of the garden remains.

-Further from the house the land rises to a small hill, crowned by woodland.
+Further from the house, the land rises to a small hill, crowned by woodland.
 Here Bridgman's vision remains almost unaltered.
 The woodland was laid out between 1720 and 1725 with a geometrical pattern of paths and broad avenues, a pleasure garden shaded by tall trees that help define the walking trails.
 The woodland garden is centred on King Charles' Ride, leading from Bishops Wood to a Grecian summerhouse on Oddy Hill.

 Closer to the mansion a lime avenue leads across open fields towards the woodland.
 Gore installed a herd of deer, enclosed by a boundary fence.
-The deer not only provided meat, they added to the picturesque atmosphere of the park.
+The deer not only provided meat, but they also added to the picturesque atmosphere of the park.

 Nell Gwyn's Obelisk

-There are 2 major follies remaining.
+There are two major follies remaining.
 One is the Obelisk, a slender Egyptian pyramidal column designed by James Gibbs.
 The Obelisk stands at the top of a rising woodland trail, acting as a magnet for the eye as you climb the trail.
 It stands 50 feet high and is made of red brick and ashlar upon a square pedestal.
 Local legend says that it was built to commemorate a visit to Tring by Charles II and Nell Gwyn.

 The Summer House

 A short, straight path leads from the Obelisk to the second remaining folly, a summerhouse in neoclassical Greek style, also designed by James Gibb.
 The summerhouse was built of red brick and painted plaster.
 The front facade looks like an ancient temple, with four columns supporting a decorative portico.